zachratliff22/EulerSpigot/README.md

 ![Performance of Euler Spigot](/images/haskellPerformance.PNG?raw=true "Euler Spigot Performance (Haskell)")

 As you can see, generating the first 1,000 digits only takes a few seconds.
 However, the time it takes to collect more and more digits scales exponentially with *k* (the number of digits to generate).
 So generating the first 5,000 digits took 17 minutes!
+This is really slow, and I can probably improve quite a bit on it within the Haskell implementation.

+However, I also implemented the Spigot algorithm in Go, which is significantly faster than Haskell.
+With this program you can quickly generate the digits of *e* (in fact, I did the first 50,000 digits in a matter of seconds).

 #### The first 2,000,000 digits of *e*